stmiller2/norA_DMS/README.md

 # Energetic and structural control of polyspecificity in a multidrug transporter

 This repository contains scripts and data for reproducing the analyses published in our PNAS publication *Energetic and structural control of polyspecificity in a multidrug transporter*.
-If you use these scripts in your own research, please cite our publication:
+If you use our scripts in your own research, please cite our publication:
 > Miller, S. T., Henzler-Wildman, K. A. & Raman, S. Energetic and structural control of polyspecificity in a multidrug transporter. *bioRxiv* https://doi.org/10.1101/2025.04.09.647630 (2025) doi:10.1101/2025.04.09.647630.

 ## Directory Overview